Electro-Magnetism for tinkerers

 Beyond food and warm, do you have passions?

-Some project that wanted to complete for long
+Got some projects that wanted to complete for long time…

 but not sure on the how?